launchdarkly/go-sdk-events/README.md

 [![Circle CI](https://circleci.com/gh/launchdarkly/go-sdk-events.svg?style=svg)](https://circleci.com/gh/launchdarkly/go-sdk-events)

+## This is a prerelease repository

+This project currently contains prerelease code to support development of Go SDK 5.0.0.

 ## Overview

 This repository contains the analytics event logic and event data model used by the [LaunchDarkly Go SDK](https://github.com/launchdarkly/go-server-sdk).
 It is packaged separately because it is also used by internal LaunchDarkly components.
 Applications using the LaunchDarkly Go SDK should not need to reference this package directly.